Jean-Pierre Rampal: Post-war success

 On 14 February 1958, Rampal and Veyron-Lacroix made their US debut with a recital of Poulenc, Bach, Mozart, Beethoven, and Prokofiev in Washington, D.C. at the Library of Congress.
 In 1959, Rampal gave his first concert in New York City, at the Town Hall.
-Rampal's successful partnership with Veyron-Lacroix produced many award-winning recordings, notably their 1962 double LP of the complete Bach flute sonatas.
+Rampal's successful partnership with Veyron-Lacroix produced their 1962 double LP of the complete Bach flute sonatas.
 They performed and toured together for some 35 years, until the early 1980s, when Veyron-Lacroix was forced to retire owing to ill-health.
 Rampal then formed a new and also long-running musical partnership with American pianist John Steele Ritter.

-Even as he pursued his career as a soloist, Rampal remained a dedicated ensemble player throughout his life.
+While he pursued his career as a soloist, Rampal remained a ensemble player throughout his life.
 In 1946, he and oboist Pierre Pierlot founded the Quintette a Vent Francais (French Wind Quintet), formed of a group of musical friends who had made their way through the war: Rampal, Pierlot, clarinetist Jacques Lancelot, bassoonist Paul Hongne, and horn-player Gilbert Coursier.
 Early in 1944, they had played together, broadcasting at night from a secret "cave" radio station at the Club d’essai in rue de Bec, Paris—a programme of music outlawed by the Nazis, including works with Jewish links by composers such as Hindemith, Schoenberg and Milhaud.
 The Quintet remained active until the 1960s.

 Between 1955 and 1962, Rampal took up the post of Principal Flute at the Paris Opera, traditionally the most prestigious orchestral position open to a French flautist.
-Having been married in 1947 and now a father of two, the post offered him a regular income, even though his solo career as a recording artist was developing rapidly.
+Having been married in 1947 and now a father of two, the post offered him a regular income.